 Welcome to grades 11 and 12.
 I am Teresa Brown, and I will be your academic Guidance Counselor for the next two years.
 I attended Fort Hays State University where I earned my BA in Secondary English Education.
 I then taught Language Arts at Sacred Heart High School in Salina, KS, for three years.
 I returned to school to earn my MS in School Counseling & Personnel from Kansas State University.
-I have been a Guidance Counselor at MHS for twenty years.
+I have been a Guidance Counselor at MHS for twenty-two years.
 I believe that there is no problem in life that is too big to be solved with determination and some help when needed.
 Working with young adults inspires me to be better.
 Let me know how I can help.

 - Mulvane High School Counseling Center Information

 Welcome to Mulvane High School Counseling Center.
 We want students to feel welcome to come in to visit with either Mrs. Shephard or Mrs. Brown about problems they are having at school or at home.
 We want to help them find a direction in life or answer a question they are having about the often confusing process of post-secondary education and training.

 Reasons to see a counselor: